Hormones

 One of the primary reasons athletes and non-athletes take anabolic steroids is to increase lean muscle mass and strength.
 Research suggests that:

 However, not all weight gained from steroid use is muscle.
-Some of the increases in body weight are attributed to intracellular water retention, which can be mistaken for actual muscle growth.
+Some increases in body weight are due to intracellular water retention, which can be mistaken for muscle growth.

 While anabolic steroids can enhance performance, they come with significant health risks, including:

 A study by Pope et al. found that 60% of steroid users experience increased irritability and aggression.
-While some athletes perceive this as beneficial in contact sports, it can pose serious risks to both the user and those around them.
+Some athletes perceive this as beneficial in contact sports, but it can create serious risks for both the user and others.

-Research suggests steroid abuse may be linked to muscle dysmorphia (also known as reverse anorexia), where users perceive themselves as small despite substantial muscle mass.
+Research suggests steroid abuse may be linked to muscle dysmorphia (also known as reverse anorexia), in which users perceive themselves as small despite substantial muscle mass.

 Testosterone precursors and banned prohormones

-Prohormones, such as androstenedione and dehydroepiandrosterone (DHEA), are marketed as testosterone boosters but have weaker androgenic effects compared to anabolic steroids.
+Prohormones, such as androstenedione and dehydroepiandrosterone (DHEA), are marketed as testosterone boosters but have weaker androgenic effects than anabolic steroids.
 Many prohormones have been banned due to their potential health risks and limited performance benefits.

 The 2004 Anabolic Steroid Control Act classified several prohormones as controlled substances.
 Studies on their efficacy show mixed results, with some demonstrating no significant improvements in strength or muscle mass.
 Additionally, these supplements may contribute to hormonal imbalances and increased health risks.